 Born in Buffalo, New York.
-Associate in Anatomy, in Charge of Operations of The Wistar Institute of Anatomy and Biology.
-Author, "Art Students' Anatomy" (Lippincott): "Anatomy and Physiology, Laboratory Guide" (Lippincott).
+Associate in Anatomy, In Charge of Operations of The Wistar Institute of Anatomy and Biology.
+Author, "Art Students' Anatomy" (Lippincott), "Anatomy and Physiology, Laboratory Guide" (Lippincott).
+Instructor in Anatomy.

-GEORGE SIMPSON KOYL, M.S. in Architecture
+GEORGE SIMPSON KOYL, M.S. in Arch.

-Dean of the School of Fine Arts of the University of Pennsylvania representing the University in the Coordinated Courses.
+Dean of the School of Fine Arts of the University of Pennsylvania representing the University in the Coordinated Course.
+DOROTHY A. JONES, A.B.

-JOSEPH SCHINDLER, D.Chem.